sea-lab-wm/Decoding-the-Issue-Resolution-Process-In-Practice-via-Issue-Report-Analysis-A-Case-Study-of-Firefox/README.md

+# Paper Title
+**Decoding the Issue Resolution Process In Practice via Issue Report Analysis: A Case Study of Firefox**

+Link to the paper: https://antu-saha.github.io/assets/pdf/papers/icse-2025.pdf

 # Purpose
-This repository presents the replication package associated with our paper:
-`Antu Saha and Oscar Chaparro, “Decoding the Issue Resolution Process In Practice via Issue Report Analysis: A Case Study of Firefox,” in Proceedings of the 47th IEEE/ACM International Conference on Software Engineering (ICSE 2025).`
-Link to the full paper:
+This artifact complements the research paper by offering a manually curated dataset of coded issue reports of Mozilla products, i.e., Core and Firefox.
+The dataset contains the manually assigned topics (a.k.a, codes) to the developers’ discussion in the issue reports.
+The topics are categorized into the issue resolution activities (i.e., stages) performed to resolve the issue which facilitates the derivation of the issue resolution process and patterns of the Mozilla project.
+This artifact enables the reproducibility and verifiability of our results and findings presented in the paper.
+Moreover, it promotes further research into understanding the issue resolution process of Mozilla as well as other software projects.

 # Overview
 In this study, we aim to understand the issue resolution process implemented in practice by analyzing the issue reports of Mozilla Firefox.
-We qualitatively and quantitatively analyzed the discussions found in 356 Firefox issue reports, identified the overall resolution process at Firefox, and derived a catalog of 47 patterns that represent instances of the process.
-We carried out a user study involving Mozilla developers to understand the usefulness of the derived patterns and conducted a small-scale study on issue reports of Chromium and GnuCash projects to understand the generalizability of the findings of the study.
+We qualitatively and quantitatively analyzed the discussions found in 356 Firefox issue reports, identified the overall resolution process at Firefox, and derived a catalog of 47 patterns representing instances of the process.
+We carried out a user study involving Mozilla developers to understand the usefulness of the derived patterns.
+We conducted a small-scale study on issue reports of Chromium and GnuCash projects to understand the generalizability of the findings of the study.

 This artifact includes all the essential materials required to replicate the study's findings and to facilitate similar research on other projects.
+The provided scripts and programs can be used to replicate the quantitative results and generate figures and plots.
+As the qualitative results require manual investigation, we provided all the detailed results in the artifact.
 In summary, this artifact contains:
 1. Detailed procedure and guidelines for annotating issue reports
 2. Annotation catalog including annotation codes and identified stages with their description, frequency, rules to apply them, and real examples
 3. Annotated data of 356 Mozilla issue reports with all the necessary statistics